fedi-e2ee/public-key-directory-specification/Specification.md

 wiped.

 Key rewrapping is not recommended by default, as it would allow the replica to decrypt the record even if the source PKD received a legal take-down notice.
-Instead, it should only be used for mirrors you trust to respect
+Instead, it should only be used for mirrors you trust to respect when the source has been wiped by a legal request, and purge their copy of the symmetric key in turn.

 Trusted Mirrors may serve as a form of fail-over in case the source instance is inaccessible, as a mechanism to reduce the efficacy of Denial of Service attacks.